Article 3 of the European Convention on Human Rights: Life imprisonment

 On 9 July 2013, UK prisoner Jeremy Bamber won an appeal to the European Court of Human Rights that whole life imprisonment (with no chance of parole) was in contravention of Article 3 of the European Convention on Human Rights.
 The Grand Chamber voted overwhelmingly in favour of the decision by 16–1, meaning that the UK government was forced to review 49 instances of whole life sentences.

 Ataun Rojo v Spain

 In this case, which ran jointly with Etxebarria Caballero v Spain in 2014, the court held unanimously that there had been "a violation of Article 3 (prohibition of inhuman or degrading treatment) of the European Convention on Human Rights on account of the lack of an effective investigation into the applicants' allegations of ill-treatment".

 M.C. v Bulgaria

-In December 2003, the Court ruled in M.C. v Bulgaria that a violation of Articles 3 and 8 of the Convention had occurred.
-The case discusses the existence of a positive obligation to punish rape and to investigate rape cases.
-Judge F. Tulkens expressed a concurring opinion in the case.
+According to the applicant (a 14 year old Bulgarian national), two men raped her on July 31st and August 1st, 1995.
+Bulgarian law enforcement officers, however, could not find sufficient evidence indicating that the applicant was forced into having sex with the two men.They closed their investigation.
+The applicant then sued the Bulgarian government for damages at the European Court of Human Rights.

+The Court ruled that sexual intercourse can be classified as non-consensual even in the absence of physical force if the act took place within coercive circumstances.
+Because Bulgarian national law required that a victim demonstrate physical resistance to sexual advances made onto them, it was deemed by the ECHR as being outdated and out of touch with international norms and standards.
+In short, Bulgaria violated Articles 3 and 8 of the Convention.
+Damages were awarded to the applicant.